razzaq07/Amazon_clone/README.md

 # Amazon_clone
-this is a clone websitw of amazon
+this is a clone website of amazon